Nyo-s-Organization/NyoVT/README.md

 this makes that browser sources are more reliable most of the time.

 # Usage
-Right now we only support using vtube studio as tracking, add your phone's ip in the settings and it'll connect to vtube studio, more platforms coming soon.
+To use VTubeStudio, add your phone's ip in the settings and it'll connect to vtube studio.
+To use WebCam, select your camera which should automatically be correct, then in settings click on use webcam.

 # Web Renderer
 To use the web renderer set the obs web source to https://ch4rli.me/nyovt/